Unicon/shib-cas-authn3/README.md

+# Security Patch

+Version `1.3.0.1` of `shib-cas-authenticator` is a **security fix for a critical security vulnerability**.

+See `SECURITY-PATCH.md` for information and the `patches` directory for ready-to-install precompiled binary files.

+**You must patch immediately**.
+This is a serious security vulnerability.
+No version of `shib-cas-authenticator` prior to `1.3.0.1` should be used.

 # Shibboleth IdP External Authentication via CAS plugin

 This is a Shibboleth IDP external authentication plugin that delegates the authentication to the